mddazure/azure-route-server-lab/README.md

 `az network public-ip show -g ars-lab -n Branch1VPNGWPubIpV42 --query 'ipAddress'`

-In below configuration replace *Branch1VPNGWPubIpV41* and *Branch1VPNGWPubIpV42* with the first and second public IP addresses of Branch1VPNGW.
+In below configuration, replace *Branch1VPNGWPubIpV41* and *Branch1VPNGWPubIpV42* with the first and second public IP addresses of Branch1VPNGW.

 Log in to the CSR1000v, preferably via the Serial Console in the portal as this does not rely on network connectivity in the VNET.